MohammadShakiba/Project_NAMD_assessment/README.md

 The results can be plotted using the `plot_results_no_ssy.ipynb` and `plot_results_with_ssy.ipynb` Jupyter files.

-For more details on how to run these calculations see (this file)[1_NAMD/README.md].
+For more details on how to run these calculations see [this file](1_NAMD/README.md).